 Once I could say why something was hard, I started to understand what I needed to create a successful learning environment.
 And most importantly, I learned how to ask for it.

-So next time your child is struggling, consider asking her, “What would make it better?”
+So next time your child is struggling, consider asking “What would make it better?”

 You may not always get an answer right away or the most straightforward or simple one.
-But you’re putting her on the path to learning about herself, finding her voice and becoming her own self-advocate.
+But it’s a way to put kids on the path to learning about themselves, finding their voice, and becoming their own self-advocates.